juriad/advent2022/README.md

 Lots of optimizations (and hard-coding constants) made it work.
 It is still slow; the second task alone takes 217 minutes.

+## Day 20 - MoonScript

+Vaguely remembering Lua and its verbosity, this language seamed interesting.
+Its documentation is focused on differences from Lua and does not describe most standard functions.
+Some rules about indentations or multiple different syntaxes felt weird when I was reading about them.
+Using them felt more natural; only rarely I had to go back to documentation.

+This task asked for a languages which can model references.
+For that reason, it would be pretty hard to solve in most functional languages.
+The task was vague about placement of the value when it wraps and becomes first/last.
+Luckily it did not matter because the result was defined relative to another value.
+The second part only required minor changes and realization that we need to subtract 1.

 # Lists

 ## Language pool